portefaix/portefaix-kubernetes/docs/infrastructure/gcp.md

 ## Infrastructure

-Infrastructure As Code for Portefaix using Google Cloud Platform is in `iac/gcp` directory
+Infrastructure As Code for Portefaix on Google Cloud Platform is in `iac/gcp` directory

 !!! caution "Prerequisites"